ggerganov/llama.cpp/README.md

 This was hacked in an evening - I have no idea if it works correctly.

 So far, I've tested just the 7B model.
-Here is a "typical" run:
+Here is a typical run:

 ```java
 make -j && ./main -m ../LLaMA-4bit/7B/ggml-model-q4_0.bin -p "Building a website can be done in 10 simple steps:" -t 8 -n 512